Does it sound right? This is a very important reading strategy that piggy-backs on a child’s knowledge of oral language – of how language works.

 3. Mother baked a _______________ for Grandma.

-How did you figure it out?
-Did you use phonics?
+Did you use phonics to figure it out?
 No, impossible – no letters there.
-But you still got it, you clever person!
+But you still got it!
 You asked yourself what word would make sense AND what word would fit in the sentence.
-Your marvellous brain asked: Hmm, does that sound right?
-Can we say it that way?
-Yes, we can.
+Your marvellous brain asked: Does that sound right?
+Do we talk that way?

 Let’s look at the possibilities: